Armenian cuisine: Background

-A typical spread in an Armenian household might consist of bread, butter, buttermilk, cheese, matzoon, lecho, fresh and pickled vegetables (t‘tu), basturma and kanachi.
-Lunch might include a vegetable, or meatball soup with milk such as spas.
-Lamb, matzoon, eggplant and bread are basic features of the Armenian cuisine, but there are many regional differences.
+A typical meal in an Armenian household might consist of bread, butter, buttermilk, cheese, fresh and pickled vegetables, and radishes.
+Lunch might include a vegetable or meatball soup with sour milk.

+Lamb, yogurt, eggplant and bread are basic features of the Armenian cuisine, but there are some regional differences.
 In Soviet cookbooks the Armenian cuisine is always stated to be the oldest of Transcaucasia and one of the oldest in all of Asia.
 Armenian dishes make use of cracked wheat, while Georgian variations use maize.
-Armenian cuisine also makes use of mixed flours made from wheat, potato and maize, such as pokhindz, which produces flavors that are difficult to replicate.
+Armenian cuisine also makes use of mixed flours made from wheat, potato and maize, which produces flavors that are difficult to replicate.
 Archaeologists have found traces of barley, grapes, lentils, peas, plums, sesame, and wheat during excavations of the Erebuni Fortress in Yerevan.

 Herbs are used copiously in Armenian cuisine, and Armenian desserts are often flavored with rose water, orange flower water and honey.
 Salads are a staple of the Armenian diet, along with various yogurt soups and lamb stews, which sometimes include apricots.
 Pomegranate juice is a popular beverage.
-Murat Belge has written that both Armenian and Iranian cuisines have meat and fruit dishes, where meat is cooked together with fruits like quince and plums, which is uncommon in Ottoman cuisine.
+Murat Belge wrote that both Armenian and Iranian cuisine have meat and fruit dishes, where meat is cooked together with fruits like quince and plums, which are uncommon in Ottoman cuisine.

-Mezes made with chickpeas, lentils, beans and eggplants play a role in Armenian cuisine, often served with traditional lavash bread.
+Mezes made with chickpeas, lentils, beans and eggplant play a role in Armenian cuisine, often served with traditional lavash bread.
 Lavash may also be used as a wrap for various combinations of fried meat, vegetables, cheese and herbs.
-Armenian cuisine also features filled pastry pies called byureg, various types of sausages, toasted pumpkin seeds, pistachios, pine nuts, basturma, and dolma.
+Armenian cuisine also features filled pastry called boereg, various types of sausages, toasted pumpkin seeds, pistachios, pine nuts, basturma (seasoned pressed beef), and dolma.

-Cinnamon is a commonly used spice in Armenian cuisine; it is used in soups, desserts, fish and other foods.
-Salads can be served with a lemon-cinnamon dressing, alongside meat kebabs, such as lula kebab.
+Cinnamon is a common spice in Armenian cuisine; it is sprinkled on soups, breads, desserts and sometimes fish.
+Salads are served with a lemon-cinnamon dressing alongside as an accompaniment to meat kebabs.
 In a survey of Armenian-American cuisine, ginger was rated an important spice.